02 – Toe movement – right foot forward (Migi ashi yubi undō)¶

 Comment¶

-This exercise continues the work with the toes and introduces single-foot focus.
+This exercise continues the work with the toes and introduces activation of one foot at a time.